Sheepking124/Console-RPG/README.md

 This game is meant to have an old-style
 The code is really messy tbh

-  it was made with python
+  it was made with python 2.7.16 btw

 --<Usage>--